Tingweiftw/documentation/docs/frontend/24-StretchGoals.md

 If you're looking for a challenge, try implementing a bonus feature:

-The list now is assumed to be the to-do list of the day.
+Currently, the list is assumed to be the to-do list of the day.
 Could you implement a datepicker component in the banner that allows different lists to be displayed according to the chosen date?

 ```tsx